SDWebImage/SDWebImagePhotosPlugin/README.md

 ```

 #### Use loaders manager (globally)
-You can replace the default manager using [loaders manager](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#loaders-manager) to support both HTTP && Photos URL globally.
-Put these code just at the application launch time before any SDWebImage loading was triggered.
+You can replace the default manager's loader implementation using [loaders manager](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#loaders-manager) to support both HTTP && Photos URL globally.
+Put these code just at the application launch time (or time just before `SDWebImageManager.sharedManager` initialized).

 + Objective-C